 Fleas are still the most common skin parasite on dogs, cats and rodents.
-They are even noticed on rabbits and ferrets.
+They are even noticed on guinea pigs.
 Fleas are very lively brown/black insects that jump on their host in order to suck blood.

 Contrary to popular belief, they do not live on pets, but in your home!
 There are still people that think that flea infestations only occur in “not so clean homes”.
 This is not true, anyone that has dogs, cats or rodents can encounter flea problems.
 It is not a shame when that happens, it is shameful though not to treat it.